Key Takeaways

 What is Whey Protein?

+Whey is a component of milk.
+The two principal sources of protein powders derived from dairy are casein and whey.
+Whey is one of the natural by-products of the cheesemaking process.
 The advantage of whey is that it is a complete protein and contains all 9 essential amino acids.
 Since it is readily available, it is an obvious choice for making protein powder.

-Plant-Based Protein vs Whey Protein Pros and Cons
+Plant-Based Protein vs. Whey Protein: Pros and Cons

 Both plant-based protein and whey protein have specific pros and cons.
 Whey protein has been the standard for athletes who need to put on serious muscle.
 Yet, recent research shows that plant-based protein may be just as effective for bulking up.